kboyarshinov/gradle-kotlin-zero/README.md

 ## How to use this template

-After setting up new project with this template you might want to do one or more of:
+Run [`setup.sh`](setup.sh) and enter your project name to do the following:

-- changing `rootProject.name` in [settings.gradle.kts](settings.gradle.kts).
+- change `rootProject.name` in [settings.gradle.kts](settings.gradle.kts) to your name.
-- removing/changing [license file](LICENSE.txt) and license info in this
+- remove [license file](LICENSE.txt) and license info in this README or update copyright info with your git username.
-  README.
-- replacing README content with your project information.
+- replace README content with your project title.
 - decide what sample modules you'd want to keep or remove them all completely.

 # License